-The Cabinet monitors the effectiveness of governance and internal control systems via the consideration of regular financial, internal control, business risk management and performance data reported by senior management via the quarterly integrated report, together with consideration of various strategies, plans and policies.
+The Cabinet monitors the effectiveness of governance and internal control systems via the consideration of regular performance and financial information reported by senior management together with consideration of various strategies, plans and policies.
 From 2012-13, reporting arrangements were extended to Overview & Scrutiny Committees.